shehzadahmedqureshi/portfolio/README.md

 ## Web Development Projects:

-I have developed more than 100 web development projects including both front-end and back-end projects.
+I have developed more than 100 web projects including both front-end and back-end projects.
 Some of those are mentioned here.

 **Note:** Some of these web projects are linking to an archive version of the website (My Work) because the client recently changed the website and that recent work is not mine.